-To address this challenge we have been working with the Rwanda Biomedical Center to develop a program with three components to improve adherence and outcomes for these adolescents.
+To address this challenge we have been working with the University of Kigali to develop a program with three components to improve adherence and outcomes for these adolescents.

 Incentives: Using the power of financial savings and inclusion to motivate healthy choices.

 Peer Support: Teens helping teens through peer mentoring to stick to their medications and stay well.

 Life-skills: Provide young people with the skills to invest their savings and plan their future livelihoods.

 We found that this intervention was acceptable among youth and caregivers.
 Financial incentives, combined with a supportive environment and adequate skills-training, show promise in motivating health behavior change in adolescents living with HIV.
 This study indicated a need for mixed-methods in designing youth-targeted financial services and evaluating their efficacy over time using large multi-site RCTs.